mbierlee/preprocessor/README.md

 See the `examples/` directory for how to use it and [SPECS.md](SPECS.md) for more details on what is supported in the pre-processing language.
 Finally, if you want to see some detailed examples, see the unittests in [source/preprocessor/package.d](package.d).

-## Projects Using The Pre-Processor
+## Projects Using The Preprocessor

 - [The Retrograde Game Engine](https://github.com/mbierlee/retrograde): General purpose game engine.